Crockpot Shredded Chicken Tacos

 There are a few different ways to shred chicken depending on what tools you have in your kitchen.

-- The one that everyone can do is simply shred it with two forks.
+- The simple method that everyone can do is simply shred the cooked chicken with two forks.
+Pull the forks in opposite directions to easily shred the meat.

 - Another great option is using a stand mixer with a paddle attachment or a hand mixer.
 This is quick and easy and gets it’s shredded evenly.
 It’s by far my favorite way to go!